After the

 needs to be destroyed.
 By contrast, Superman views Batman as a dangerous

-vigilante that’s doing more harm then good.
+vigilante that’s doing more harm than good.
 Enter the villain Lex Luthor, who

 through the power of unexplained plot conveniences, takes note of the feud

-building between the two, and stages certain events that would lead to these
+building between the two, and stages certain events that would culminate in these

 two titans fighting to the death.
 If that doesn’t work, he also has a backup plan